goodpods headphones icon

 share episode

-And if you want to know more about any of SAP's Sustainability solutions, head on over to www.sap.com/sustainability and if you liked this show, please don't forget to rate and/or review it.
+If you liked this show, please don't forget to rate and/or review it.
 It makes a big difference to help new people discover the show.
 Thanks.

 And remember, stay healthy, stay safe, stay sane!

-Music credit - Intro and Outro music for this podcast was composed, played and produced by my daughter Luna Juniper
+Music credit - Intro and Outro music for this podcast was composed, played, and produced by my daughter Luna Juniper

 Support the show